a-barrel/The-Bulletin-MVP-Public-Copy/TODO AND IDEAS/backlog-ideas.md

 **A tiny popup overlay in bottom right that fades showing you earned Badge [x]!!!
 Yippeee confetti.

-- **Pins outside Interaction Radius:**
-"On the prompt for the Pin ID when navigating to the Pin Details page (v1 and v2), add a tooltip mention of how typing 'far' will fetch a pin that's far away to test locking users out of interacting with a pin in a similar fashion to how expired pins lock a user out of interacting with it with a overlay explaining why they cant interact with the pin with a button going back to the List Page.
-And add functionality for fetching a pin outside the users interaction radius so it can actually fetch a pin that's too far away."
+- **[Done 2025-10-22] Pins outside Interaction Radius:** Pin Details v1 and v2 now advertise the `"far"` preview shortcut, the pins API simulates viewers outside the interaction radius, and both UIs surface a lockout overlay (with distance context and a return-to-list CTA) that blocks bookmarking, attendance, and replies when the previewed pin is too far away.

 **Done**-Export Bookmarks as CSV, I guess add that to the debug console and actual bookmark page